 Last year's TUT program started in May, and I joined the program from Malaysia.
 All the Japanese lessons were carried out online and there were five teachers, each with their own style and way of teaching, so I learned something different from each of them.
 This was a great way to learn Japanese and I really enjoyed it.
 I had never studied Japanese before, so the most difficult thing for me was to remember all of the teachers' names.

 During my time in Malaysia, I was able to practice my Japanese even more by participating in J-Talk, an event organized by the university's International Exchange Club, and also by joining the Global House Student Committee (GHSC).
 Thanks to the GHSC, I was able to imagine what life would be like here, even though I don't live in the TUT Global House.

 One of the things I felt most sad about was watching the videos of the face-to-face lessons that were sent to me by email in the evening.
 I could only see the back of the heads of all my classmates as I put on my facial mask and watched the video.

 On October 28th, I finally received an email from the university.
 I attended the university's briefing session on travelling to Japan and made another round of preparations for the trip.
 After that, many problems arose and it was difficult to solve them while studying, but I managed to do it.

 After arriving in Japan, I spent 14 days waiting in Tokyo.
-My life was simple: I continued with online and on-demand classes and bought lunch and dinner almost every day at the Bento shop right next to the hotel.
-In my spare time I watched TV.
-Apart from going to the lobby every day to take my temperature and buy lunch, I stayed in my hotel room.
+My life was simple: I stayed in my hotel room while continuing with online and on-demand classes.
 I didn't really feel lonely because I was busy studying at the time.
 It was just a pity that I could not see around Tokyo.